telerik/blazor-docs/components/breadcrumb/collapse-modes.md

 # Breadcrumb Collapse Modes

-You can specify how the Breadcrumb items are visualized when their total width is larger than the width of the component through the `CollapseMode` parameter the Breadcrumb exposes.
+You can specify how the Breadcrumb items are visualized when their total width exceeds the width of the component through the `CollapseMode` attribute of the Breadcrumb.
 It takes a member of the `BreadcrumbCollapseMode` enum and provides the following options:

 * `Auto` (the default) - Items are automatically collapsed based on the width of the Breadcrumb.
 First and last item always remain visible.